anandbose79/RedissonSample/redissonlib/Readme.md

 ### @RCacheGet

       @RCacheGet annotation is used to retreive the object from Cache.
 This is a required field.
 The parameter for this is "key" .Key needs to be specified as a parameter in the method and is expected to be of String type.

+### @RCacheEvict

+      @RCacheEvict annotation is used to clear data in specific cachenames.
+The parameters are
+      1. cacheName
+            Unique Name for the cache space.
+This is a mandatory field
+      2. scope
+           This is the scope for eviction.This is a mandatory field.
+There are 2 scopes currently defined
+           * ALL
+                - This will clear all the keys in the cache space
+           * KEY
+                - This will clear a specific key in the cache space
+      3. key
+           This is valid only if scope is set to "KEY".
+Key needs to be specified as a parameter in the method and is expected to be of String type.